 Breathable Foods indicated that it would cooperate with the terms of the FDA's warning letter.
 “We plan to work closely with the FDA to meet their requests for information and labeling changes to ensure compliance with dietary supplement requirements," Breathable Foods CEO Tom Hadfield said in a statement.
 "AeroShot delivers a mix of B vitamins and caffeine to the mouth for ingestion and is not 'inhaled' into the lungs.
 AeroShot is not recommended or marketed to persons under 18 or for use with alcohol."

 So far, all this controversy seems to have actually boosted sales of AeroShot.
-Breathable Foods says that AeroShots remain available on store shelves in Boston and New York but are completely sold out on the company's website.
+Breathable Foods says that AeroShots remain available on store shelves in

 No comments: